mariotavor/safeHouseSdkExampleCode/README.md

 Introduction
 ============

-This sample shows a simple way of getting a secure vpn connection, by using a dedicated safehouse widget.
+This sample shows a simple way of getting a secure vpn connection, by using a dedicated safehouse library.
-The SafeHouseConnectionButton is easily used by integrating the button into an app's xml layout.
 Through simple steps, the service can be integrated.

 Permissions for the Vpn will be requested upon tapping the connect button.